 While at the heart of mission is the proclamation of the gospel and nurturing disciples, we also recognise the importance of a broad understanding of mission that includes the care of the needy, social justice, and the care of the environment.

 Rural Mission presents a number of special challenges.
-Approximately 10 million people live in the rural areas in communities no greater than 5,000 scattered across at least 90% of the land mass of the UK.
+Approximately 10 million people live in the rural areas in communities with less than 5,000 inhabitants, scattered across at least 90% of the land mass of the UK.

-Evangelising in small close-knit communities within a post Christendom culture calls for sensitivity and gentleness.
-The disparate and insular nature of our villages makes communication difficult.
+Evangelising in small close-knit communities within a post Christian culture calls for sensitivity and gentleness.
+The disparate and insular nature of our villages can make communication difficult.
 Many villages are also a complex mixture of people.

 These and other factors present challenges to mission.
 But there are also splendid opportunities.
 Understanding the constraints and opportunities is fundamental to our work, all of which operate only at the request of a rural church or group of churches.
 This includes...